dfanology/dfanology.github.io/scitech/proj1.md

 - A small pinhole means less light intensity resulting in longer exposure times meaning mechanical stability of the setup comes into play.
 - If the pinhole to mask distance is too large, a similar loss in light flux occurs as the beam is now spread out over a larger spot area.
 - Since the wavelength, target pattern periodicity, and therefore grating periodicity are set, the diffraction angle is set.
 Therefore, decreasing the mask to image distance means that the field of view becomes smaller and smaller as the central beam stop needs to be made smaller and smaller.
+Mechanical tolerances also come into play at such distances.

 For a target periodicity of 6 nm half-pitch, the presented arrangement results in ~1 nm blur (17%) without taking into account mechanical vibrations.